mpilab-uw/mpilab/content/training/Training-GradPostdoc/_index.md

 For mesh generation, we use the following tools depending on the task:
 * **<a href="https://cfd.direct/openfoam/user-guide/v6-blockmesh/">BlockMesh</a>**: BlockMesh is a meshing tool for structured grids which is part of the OpenFoam framework.
 It provides the highest level of user control.
 It may also be the most challenging for complex geometries.
 * **<a href="https://gmsh.info">Gmsh</a>**: Permits structured and unstructured mesh generation.
 It's an open source tool and can be downloaded locally.
 Outputs are compatible with SU2, OpenFoam and other tools.
+* **<a href="https://www.pointwise.com">Pointwise</a>**: the group has an academic licence to this software.
+The licence can be accessed through our MME licence server on campus.